AmmarQuresh1/AGX-public/README.md

 ![TypeScript](https://img.shields.io/badge/typescript-5.0+-blue)

 > **Live Demo:** [agx.run](https://agx.run)
+>
+> **Note:** This repository is a public snapshot of the AGX core engine.
+Active development occurs in a private repository to maintain commercial IP separation.
+This snapshot is provided for architectural review and demo purposes.

 **AGX** is a deterministic compiler that translates natural language into verifiable Terraform.
 It constrains LLM output to a strict registry of predefined templates, eliminating the syntax errors and hallucinations common in generative approaches.